TankChirag-1212/Devops_training/Day26/README.md

     - Implement network ACLs to add an additional layer of security at the subnet level.
 ![alt text](img/image9.png)

-### 2. S3 Bucket Configuration for Static Content :
+### 2. S3 Bucket Configuration for Static Content:

 - **Create and Configure S3 Buckets:**
     - Create an S3 bucket named shopmax-static-content-chirag for hosting static assets (e.g., images, CSS, JavaScript).